A Metropolis-class sampler for targets with non-convex support: Theoretical results

-It is clear that $\mathrm{supp}(\pi)=\{x\in\RR^d~:~\pi(x)>0\}$ is an absorbing set for the Metropolis algorithm with target $\pi$, and is a natural space of realisations of the chain.
-In what follows we always consider the chain to evolve on this set.
-In practice this simply means that Algorithm~\ref{alg:skip} should be initiated at a point $X_0=x$ satisfying $\pi(x)>0$.
+so that $\mathrm{supp}(\pi)$ is an absorbing set for the Metropolis algorithm with target $\pi$, and is a natural space of realisations of the chain.
+In what follows we therefore always consider the chain to evolve on the set $\K$.

+Regarding initialisation of the skipping sampler, note from~\eqref{eq:ap2} that if $X_0 \notin \textrm{supp}(\pi)$ in Algorithm~\ref{alg:skip} then $Z$ is automatically accepted.
+In this case the skipping sampler first enters $\textrm{supp}(\pi)$ at a random step $N$ and, for $0 \leq n \leq N-2$, we have $X_{n+1} = Z_K$ -- that is, the maximum allowed number of skips is performed at each stage.
+This implies that the skipping procedure is also capable of improving exploration in this initialisation stage.
+Theorem \ref{thm:ergodic} assumes that $\pi(X_0)>0$, or that initialisation has already been performed.
 We have

 \begin{theorem}[SLLN] Suppose that $\MH(\pi,q)$ restricted to $\mathrm{supp}(\pi)$ is $\pi$-irreducible.
 Then $\MH(\pi,\gq)$ restricted to $\K=\mathrm{supp}(\pi)$ is also $\pi$-irreducible and Harris recurrent.
 Moreover, the Strong Law of Large Numbers holds: if $\{X_i\}_{i\in\NN}$ is the skipping sampler (generated by Algorithm~\ref{alg:skip}) initiated at $X_0=x\in A$, then for every $\pi$-integrable function $f$ we have